paintparty/fireworks/README.md

 ```

 > [!NOTE]
-> `FIREWORKS_THEME` was introduced in `v0.21.3`, if you are using a previous version, you will need to set you theme globally in config file (described below).
+> Support for `FIREWORKS_THEME` was introduced in `v0.21.3`, if you are using a previous version, you will need to set your theme globally in config file (described below).

 ## Setting up a system-wide config